-Norma: Was it, at that time, it was all those acres, was it vineyards?
+Norma: Was it, at that time, it was all those acres, was its vineyards?

 Vincent: Originally it was vineyard, many, many years ago before Cooke had it, it was owned by a family called DalPorto.
 DalPorto, one of the sons was in school when I was teaching there and then when Cookie bought it, I don’t think they, I’m sure they didn’t take care of it because it went from bad to worse.
 Olive trees grew there, oak trees grew there, some of the vines remained, others died.
 It became a wonderful place for birds and rabbits and now we’ve lost those because they cleaned out all the plants.

-Norma: I know they just did, about 3 months ago, something like that.
+Norma: I know they just did, about three months ago, something like that.

 Norma: Over here?

 Claire: Yeah.
 It was cute.
 She’d raise the calves and then she’d have them butchered, you know at the end of the year.
 Put away a store of meat.

 Claire: So, she had to get rid of them.
 It was cute.
 When we were taking some slide pictures earlier on, I have one picture of a cow, a calf, looking over my shoulder while we were working in the back.

 Norma: Oh wow, I can’t imagine cows here.
 So difficult to imagine.